roryl/lucee-book/properties.md

 ```
 </noscript>

+> Note, we have not defined an init() constructor.
+Automatic property population only works without an init() constructor defined.
+If you define a custom init(), it will take precedence over Lucee calling the setters and the value will not be set.

 This example below uses the above component but sets values on instantiation.
 Lucee will call the appropriate setter for each value:

 {% gist id="roryl/5fbeecc3f9dde7289f519b7963db6a72",file="constructor_call_setter.cfm" %}{% endgist %}